PastorD/ensemblempc/core/interactive_demo/interactive.md

 # EnMPC Analysis 0.1

 After the problems with plotly, we decided to implement the first version of the analyzer in Pyqtgraph.
-See below a video showing its operation.
+See below a video showing its operation: blue shows the closed loop trajectory and red are the ensemble predictions.
 One slider controls episode number while the other slider controls the point along the trajectory to visualize the ensemble predictions.
 Note that for the input there is only one prediction.

 ![1d_pyqtgraph_2](1d_pyqtgraph_2.gif)

-If we activate the ground constrainst it will avoid the ground for all possible dynamics in the ensemble.
+If we activate the ground constraint it will avoid the ground for all possible dynamics in the ensemble.
+Note how the ensembles predictions crosses.

 ![1d_pyqtgraph_enMPC](1d_pyqtgraph_enMCP.gif)